How to Heat a Koi Pond in Winter (Costs, Comparisons, and Benefits)

 In regards to heating capability, a de-icer should never be purchased just for water heating, but it can provide some heating as a by-product depending on your water volume.
 If you purchase a 400 watt de-icer and have a 500 gallon pond, you can expect almost no surface ice and the water temperature to rise by a good few degrees.
 Although a de-icer cannot maintain the entire pond at set temperature, as there won’t be enough flow through the heater element, it can certainly create a warmer section of water for your fish to swim around.
 In-fact, during winter you will likely notice koi and goldfish swimming close to the de-icer when water temperatures drop, as the surrounding temperature will be slightly warmer and more comfortable for them.

 Care needs to be taken in very small ponds, such as preformed ponds, as the extra insulation and small environment can cause water temps to get too high!
-We don’t recommend de-icers in ponds below 200 gallons, and even in larger ponds, you should take note of daily water temperatures to ensure fish are safe.
+Most de-icers now come with automatic over-heating protection, but if your pond is very small (<200 gallons), you should also monitor daily temperature to ensure this feature is functioning and things aren’t becoming too warm.

 Recommended for: Heating large Koi Ponds (1000+ gallons), breeding ponds, or show koi ponds.

-This is the easiest and most common water heating system to install, and one that is capable of heating your entire pond and maintaining a set temperature.
+This is the most common heating system to install in larger ponds, and one that is capable of heating your entire pond and maintaining a set temperature.
 In-line electric heaters are systems fitted alongside your pond pipework, with water being heated and returned to your pond through a gravity-fed system.
 Often these are installed directly after your pond pump, with the pump working to push cold water into the heating chamber before it’s returned to the pond slightly warmer.

 Depending on the ambient temperature of the water in your pond, you should allow a minimum of one kilowatt (1000 watts) for every 1,000 gallons of pond water.
 So if you’re wanting to maintain a higher temperature in a 3,000 gallon koi pond, you’d want to look for an in-line heater with an electrical power usage of 3kW for optimal water heating.
 If you’re installing the heater in winter where the water is already very cold, you may need a higher wattage to effectively raise the water temperature against the constant heat loss.
 Although great for larger ponds, such as breeders pools, they’re not designed for small ponds and should be used carefully in smaller environments to avoid overheating water and causing temperature spikes.